The bee's knees

 It's difficult to know if we need an etymologist or an entomologist for this one.

 Bees carry pollen back to the hive in sacs on their legs.
-It is tempting to explain this phrase as alluding to the concentrated goodness to be found around a bee's knee, but there's no evidence to support this explanation.
+It is tempting to explain 'the bee's knees' as alluding to the concentrated goodness to be found around a bee's knee, but there's no evidence to support this explanation.
 It is also sometimes said to be a corruption of 'business', but there's no evidence to support that either.

 Nor is there any connection with another earlier phrase, 'a bee's knee'.
-In the 18th century this was used as a synonym for smallness, but has since disappeared from the language, replaced more recently by the less polite 'gnat's bollock':
+In the 18th century this was used as a synonym for smallness, but has since disappeared from the language:

 Mrs. Townley Ward - Letters, June 1797 in N. & Q. "It cannot be as big as a bee's knee."